Indolestes insularis

 commonly known as a northern ringtail.

 It is widespread across northern Australia, where it inhabits streams, pools, and ponds.

-Austrolestes insularis is a medium-sized to large damselfly, the male is light blue and brown.
+Indolestes insularis is a medium-sized to large damselfly, the male is light blue and brown.

+Etymology

+The genus name Indolestes combines the Latin Indus ("India") with Lestes, a genus name derived from the Greek λῃστής (lēstēs, "robber").
+Original members of this genus were from India.

+The species name insularis is Latin for "pertaining to an island", referring to Banks Island in Torres Strait, where the original specimens of this species were collected.